 The truth is, machines have evolved over the past decade.
 Machines today are comprised of containers, infrastructure-as-code, virtual machines, microservices, serverless, and also include traditional infrastructure.
 Because many organizations employ a hybrid cloud strategy, machines are running on-premises and across multiple clouds.
 Consequently, modern applications often need to communicate across clouds or from a cloud to on-premises.
 For that to occur securely, all machine-to-machine communications have to be encrypted using machine identities that are trusted and known to the security organization.

-For that reason, machine identity protection is critical to enable digital transformation.
+For that reason, machine identity management is critical to enable digital transformation.
 So, why do most modern applications deployed using CI/CD pipelines not have an automated, standardized and policy-driven workflow for certificates?
 Could be it that…

 The answer is: all of the above.
 But, let’s address the elephant in the room.